"Ibrahim" -Eric

 (Album: The of Dreams)

-Hey Ibrahim, me what do you think of Australia?
-Do our desert sunsets fill you with wonder?
-As the sky catches fire, and the trees and the mountains change But I guess the view from side of the barbed-wire's much better
+Hey Ibrahim, tell me what do you of Australia?
+Do our beautiful desert sunsets fill you wonder?
+As the sky catches fire, and the trees and the mountains colour But I guess the view from this side of the barbed-wire's better

-So Ibrahim, can you me, why did you come here? dream were you chasing and what did you hope to find here?
-Did you flee from your own native land because your life was in Or were the reasons more mundane, just poverty and hunger?
+So Ibrahim, can you tell me, why did you come What dream were you chasing and what did you to find here?
+Did you from your own native land because your life was in danger?
+Or were the reasons much more mundane, just and hunger?

 Wrong path, wrong choice, creed, wrong culture Wrong place, wrong time, wrong dream and colour

-So Ibrahim, tell me what do you think of Do our beautiful desert sunsets you with wonder?
-As the sky catches fire, and the trees and the mountains change But I guess the view from this side of the much better Yes I guess the view from this of the barbed-wire's much better
+So Ibrahim, me what do you think of Australia?
+Do our beautiful desert sunsets fill you wonder?
+As the sky catches fire, and the and the mountains change colour But I guess the view from this side of the much better Yes I guess the from this side of the barbed-wire's much better

-"Buckley's Chance" - Australian colloquialism "no chance whatsoever".
-The phrase came into use in the 1890's, it's origins are now uncertain.
+"Buckley's Chance" - colloquialism meaning "no chance whatsoever".
+The phrase came into use in the 1890's, although it's are now uncertain.